kevinwlu/iot/lesson1/README.md

 * Insert a new or reformatted SD card, go to the folder, select all items, then drag and drop them to the SD card
 * Eject the SD card properly, and insert it to Raspberry Pi SD card slot

-### 3. Install NOOBS first at Burchard 123 on the Stevens [Wi-Fi](https://en.wikipedia.org/wiki/Wi-Fi) network by connecting Raspberry Pi to a monitor, keyboard, and mouse, then to power
+### 3. Install NOOBS by connecting Raspberry Pi to a monitor, keyboard, and mouse, then power on to access a [Wi-Fi](https://en.wikipedia.org/wiki/Wi-Fi) network

 * Click "Wifi network (w)," select "Stevens," enter Stevens Username and Password — once connected, more operating systems become available
 * Select "Raspbian Full [RECOMMENDED]" and "English (US) Language and Keyboard"
 * Click "Install (i)" and OK — installable without the internet access
 * Click OK after "OS(es) Installed Successfully" to reboot

-### 4. After reboot, change Password (default: raspberry) and skip both Wi-Fi and update
+### 4. After reboot, change Password (default: raspberry) and skip Wi-Fi (that has been set up) and update (that may take a while)

+### 5. Point (not click) the curser to the Wi-Fi icon at the right of the menu bar to see and write down the [IP address](https://en.wikipedia.org/wiki/IP_address) such as 192.168.1.xxx excluding the CIDR ([Classless Inter-Domain Routing ](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) notation of /24 suffix indicating the number of bits of the prefix

 ## Lab 1B: Configuration